IBA Group Launches T-Pay in Public Transport

 The T-Pay service by IBA Group has relevant functionality for setting different tariffs necessary for suburban and long distance transport.
 The system can calculate the cost of travel depending on the distance, time, and the number of stops.
 Now T-Pay specialists are working on introducing travel passes and remote booking options to the system.

-T-Pay is a part of the IBA AVM system that provides centralized operational control and management of public transport in Belarus.
+T-Pay is a part of the IBA AVM system that provides centralized operational control and management of public transport.
 The system automates the processes of public transport management and informs passengers about the movement of vehicles in real time via the Transport BY.app.

-Following Brest, a unified fare collection system may appear in other cities in Belarus.
+A unified fare collection system may appear in other cities of the country.
 It is of particular interest to regional and district centers, as it allows for implementing electronic payment quickly and without deploying an expensive infrastructure.